Close

 Updated:

-Presence of a small amount of marijuana in a car does not provide probable cause for a vehicle search.
+A small amount of marijuana in a sealed container in a car is legal and does not justify a search

 Contact Us